How to Avoid Falling into the Debt Trap

 • Gross Monthly Income: $5,000

-Insight: A DTI above 36% may limit loan approval and indicate a higher risk of falling into a debt trap.
+Insight: A DTI above 36% can limit loan approval and indicate higher risks of falling into a debt trap.

 2. Causes of the Debt Trap